alfie-danish/household-energy-consumption-dashboard/README.md

 ## 💡Introduction

 In the year 2022, households across the globe saw energy prices skyrocketing through the roof.
 At the same time, we are seeing quickly depleting energy reserves in many nations.
-In an attempt to be more sustainable and conscious about energy spending, I will create a dashboard to track my energy consumption.
+In an attempt to be more sustainable and conscious about energy spending.
+The following dashboard aims to track the energy consumption of a typical household.

 ## ✅ Project Details